rubaawad/MLproject/README.md

 # Contact
-    For any questions or feedback, please contact the project maintainer:
+    For any questions or feedback, please contact:

     Ruba Awad
     Email: rubaabdalla44@gmail.com